redpesk-common/afb-libpython/README.md

 ## Import afb-pythonglue

-Your Python script should import `afb-pythonglue`.
+Your Python script should import `afbpyglue`.
 This require returns a table which contains the C module api.

 ```python